 The success of a fixed route service in the study area will depend on serving the most populated areas.
-A detailed analysis of four (4) alternative routes are discussed in detail in Appendix 2 - Transit Technical Memo.
+A detailed analysis of four (4) alternative routes the details of the STOPS model are discussed in detail in Appendix C - Transit Technical Memo.
 Currently the most logical extension would include stops at Meadowood Mall in the north, and the Downtown Damonte area in the south.
+Providing two ridership generators the at the beginning and end of a future transit route, the transit supportive developments surrounding Meadowood Mall and the transit supportive development proposed at Downtown Damonte, would be critical to the success of BRT and would help to provide the ridership proposed in Table 4.1.
+However, as development continues throughout the corridor, this should be monitored to ensure these developments continue to support transit.